kooparse/zalgebra/README.md

 ------------ | -------------
-identity | Construct an identity matrix fromSlice | Construct new matrix from given slice of data get_data | Return a pointer to the inner data isEql | Return `true` if two matrices are equals multByVec4 | Multiply a given vec4 by matrix (only for mat4) fromTranslate | Construct a translation matrix
+identity | Construct an identity matrix fromSlice | Construct new matrix from given slice of data getData | Return a pointer to the inner data isEql | Return `true` if two matrices are equals multByVec4 | Multiply a given vec4 by matrix (only for mat4) fromTranslate | Construct a translation matrix